pupilfirst/wd301-scripts/react-app-state/revamp-app-state/README.md

 ### The Implementation Plan
 To design our application state, we will follow this folder structure:
 ![state-folder-str.png](app-state.png)
 1. Inside the `src` folder, we already have a `context` folder.
-As we are going to use the **Context API** to handle the applicatoin state, we will use this `context` folder as home to our app-level state.
+As we are going to use the **Context API** to handle the application state, we will use this `context` folder as home to our app-level state.
 2. Inside the `src/context` folder, we will create sub-folders for different modules.
 For example, now we are dealing with projects, so we will create a folder called `projects`.
 Whenever we will work with, say, `members` or `tasks`, we will create separate folder for that as well.
 > Action: Create folder `projects`, inside the `src/context` folder